 With the grim state of productivity in the construction industry, complacency in the competitive market is not an option.
 Contractors can improve their productivity, protect their bottom line, and future-proof their business with the right tools in hand.

 At Assignar, we pride ourselves on being built for the industry by industry.
 Our CEO and Co-Founder, Sean McCreanor started Assignar for his own subcontracting business in 2014.
 Since then, being the operations platform for self-perform and subcontractors has been more than our mission; it’s our passion.
 We are in constant engagement with our customers who guide our roadmap.
 In 2020, we shipped over 110 customer ideas into our platform.
-Every day, self-perform and subcontractors shape the future of construction with their product feedback and success stories.
+Every day, self-perform and subcontractor shape the future of construction with their product feedback and success stories.

-Australian civil contractor, RCC Civil digitized their paper-based manual processes with Assignar and was able to reduce payroll admin by 93%.
+Australian civil contractor, RCC Civil digitised their paper-based manual processes with Assignar and was able to reduce payroll admin by 93%.
 Belinda Hyett, Business Development Manager at RCC Civil reflected on their savings highlighting that, “in regards to payroll…doing the wages has gone from a 3-day process in chasing things, getting emails and all the data entry to now 1 hour and 20 minutes.”

 Assignar is a cloud-based construction operations software built to help self-perform contractors and subs improve productivity, profitability, safety, and quality in the field and office.
-Assignar’s platform upgrades key components of operations: labor and equipment management, scheduling, field data, timesheets, and more.
+Assignar’s platform upgrades key components of operations: labour and equipment management, scheduling, field data, timesheets, and more.
 Learn more about Assignar.
 Take our 7-minute video tour and learn how Assignar helps contractors operate better.